-"Andy is well known inside the company and has been at Amazon almost as long as I have," Bezos wrote in an email to employees.
+"Andy is well known inside the company and has been at Amazon almost as long as I have," Bezos wrote in an email to employees earlier this year.
 "He will be an outstanding leader, and he has my full confidence."

 Jassy joined Amazon in 1997 as a marketing manager before founding Amazon Web Services, the company's highly profitable cloud computing unit in 2003.
 He was later promoted from senior vice president to CEO of AWS in 2016.

-Amazon chief financial officer Brian Olsavsky said on the company’s earnings call Tuesday that the executive change was made in consultation with Amazon’s board of directors, calling Jassy a visionary leader.
+Amazon Chief Financial Officer Brian Olsavsky said on the company’s earnings call back in February that the executive change was made in consultation with Amazon’s board of directors, calling Jassy a visionary leader.

-At the Goldman Sachs' Technology and Internet Conference in San Francisco last year, Jassy said that there are "really only two significant industries which Amazon has disrupted,” speaking about retail and technology infrastructure.
-“In both cases, they were models that were pretty antiquated,” he added.
+At the Goldman Sachs Technology and Internet Conference in San Francisco last year, Jassy said there are "really only two significant industries which Amazon has disrupted," speaking about retail and technology infrastructure.
+"In both cases, they were models that were pretty antiquated," he added.

 The veteran cloud computing leader also talked about how the cloud is shaping the future, noting the "number one reason that enterprises and public sector organizations are moving to the cloud is agility and speed and the ability to innovate at a much more rapid clip."